compciv/gendered-pulitzer-board/README.md

 For each row in [tempdata/wrangled_data.csv](tempdata/wrangled_data.csv), I use the `detect_gender()` function in the __gender.py__ script to determine the likely gender of the name.

+The `extract_usable_name()` function uses this incredibly naive algorithm to extract the "usable" first name from a given first name string:

+- `namestr` is something like `"William B"`
+- split `namestr` by whitespace
+- select the first element, i.e. `"William`

+This means that poor `"C.K."` of Charles McClatchy fame will not be joining our analysis...

 A new file -- [tempdata/classified_data.csv](tempdata/classified_data.csv) -- is produced.
 Basically, it's wrangled_data.csv with three new columns:

 - gender